 bring rain gear and something for those cool nights standing around

 waiting for the parade to start.
-Last year it poured most of Fat Tuesday, so something to protect your gear is not a bad idea.
+A couple of years ago it poured most of Fat Tuesday, so something to protect your gear is not a bad idea.
 Here are some of my favorites.
 See you on the streets!

-Saturday, February 11, Krewe du Vieux, start time 6:30 French Quarter I know its super early, but if your in New Orleans, this is a great little parade and one of the few that run thru the French Quarter.
+Saturday, January 27, Krewe du Vieux, start time 6:30 French Quarter I know its super early, but if your in New Orleans, this is a great little parade and one of the few that run thru the French Quarter.
 Not many floats, but lots of small groups of second liners and interesting costumes.
-Another great ealry parade on February 18 is the Krewe of Chewbacchus that runs in the Marigny.
+Another great early parade on February 3 is the Krewe of Chewbacchus and the Krewe of 'tit Rex that runs in the Marigny.

-Thursday, FEB 23, Muses, start time 6:30 pm This is one of my favorite parades with over 1,000 members and 26 floats.
+Thursday, FEB 8, Muses, start time 6:30 pm This is one of my favorite parades with over 1,000 members and 26 floats.
 If you can get in early, this one is terrific.
 It basically is a woman's organization, and all the throws have shoes as part of their symbols (not unlike the Zulu parade handing out coconuts).
 Its one of the more unique and fun parades.
 It'll run the St. Charles route and begins at a new start point, Jefferson and Magazine, where I'll be seeing it.
 In 2002 Gambit magazine named it best Overall Parade and Best Night Parade.
 In 2004 they introduced a new fiber-optic icon float and a "Bathing Muses" float.
 Don't miss the "Bearded Oysters" marchers!
-For 2017 the theme is "Happy Are They Whom The Muses Love".
+For 2018 the theme is "TBA".

-Saturday, FEB 25, Iris, start time 11:00am Founded in 1917 is the oldest parade for women.
+Saturday, FEB 10, Iris, start time 11:00am Founded in 1917 is the oldest parade for women.
 Prides itself in strictly following the tradition of wearing masks and white gloves during the parade.
 36 floats, and they all throw a wide variety of Frisbees, coasters, garters, pink doubloons, the usual beads, and as I found out last year - commemorative underwear.
 It begins on S. Clairborne East of Napoleon and anywhere along St. Charles is as good a place as any to see it.
 Ends at Convention Center Blvd.
-This years Theme is "Iris Celebrates 100 years".
+This years Theme is "Iris Begins a New Era".

-Saturday, FEB 25, Tucks, start time noon Known for its zany antics and often irreverent attitudes, this parade was started by two Tulane students and is named in part from the name of a local bar.
+Saturday, FEB 10, Tucks, start time noon Known for its zany antics and often irreverent attitudes, this parade was started by two Tulane students and is named in part from the name of a local bar.
 Parade hit the big time in 1986 when its parade route stretched downtown.
 34 floats and 1200 male and female members.
 Look for the toilet seat float.
-This year the theme is "Tucks Happens" and a new 40 foot Queens Float.
+This year the theme is "50 Shades of Gold" and a new 40 foot Queens Float.
 Begins at Perrier and Napoleon and ends at Canal and Decatur.
 Best/easiest view is along St. Charles or on Napoleon between Perrier and St. Charles.

-Monday FEB 27 Lundi Gras Day!
+Monday FEB 12 Lundi Gras Day!
 Proteus, start time 5:15 pm More tradition bound than most and the floats are based on the old wagons with solid wheels.
 This one has 35 Flambeaux and 25 riders on horseback.
 I do not have a lot of the details, but the route is supposed to be the St. Charles route and it will run before Orpheus and start right at Napoleon and Magazine.
-This years Theme is "The Hindu Heavens".
+This years Theme is "The Folly of Astroth".

 Monday FEB 27 Orpheus, start time 6:00 pm A new parade, started by Harry Connick junior and friends in 1994, lots of musical Celebrities show up for this one.
 36 floats in the past, runs down St. Charles to Canal.
-This year the theme is "On The Waves of A Dream" and TBA are the monarchs.
+This year the theme is "TBA" and TBA are the monarchs.
 This year it begins at Tchoupitoulas and Napoleon and ends at the Morial Convention center.
 I like to see this one at the start along Napoleon.
 Some of the floats are quite amazing-like the Leviathan over 120 feel long and carrying 100 riders!
 The Proteus parade precedes this one by about an hour and runs the same route, so don't get confused.

 One of the best known and famous parades founded in 1872.
 The parade Captain leads the